mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 # The harsh reality

-After dozens of emails and zero sales, it began to dawn on me that I was the developer who invested months into something that customers didn't really want.
+After dozens of sales attempts and zero purchases, it began to dawn on me that I was the developer who invested months into a product that customers didn't really want.

-There were businesses that could use a service like mine, but but the ones who really needed it had already rolled their own solution in-house.
-The rest agreed that it was a neat service, but couldn't justify the cost, even though I only charged $20/month.
+There were businesses that could use a service like mine.
+The ones who really needed it had already rolled their own solution.
+The rest agreed that it was a neat service but couldn't justify the cost, even though I only charged $20/month.

 And that's where I discovered the fatal flaw in my strategy.
 The largest cost for my customers wasn't my monthly fee, but rather the cost of modifying their app to integrate my service.